Mauritania: Former General Mohamed Ould Ghazouani wins presidential election | DW | 23.06.2019

 A Western ally, Mauritania had been in the grip of extremist violence until recently.
 In the past few years, the government has been able to bring down the levels of conflict.

-Authorities deny that such a deal existed and claimed that intelligence work and rehabilitation of imprisoned jihadists caused a decline in Islamist attacks.
+Authorities denied that such a deal existed and claimed that intelligence work and the rehabilitation of imprisoned jihadis caused a decline in Islamist attacks.

 Read more: Mauritania journalist sentenced to death for apostasy